 This is a post about books in translation, and about a question that doesn’t really need an answer: why is it important to read lots of translated books?
 I’m giving you eight answers – useful for foreign language learners and for literature geeks alike.
-Hi – thanks for reading this.
-All three of my eBooks […]
+You are here to read and learn.
+I’m here to write! […]

 A TED talk I watched the other day made me realize something great: I am not alone in coming up with improvised solutions every day.
 In fact, all around the world companies, governments and individuals are learning to do more with less.
 Are you ready to learn about your attitude to improvising?

 Overview: bell hooks writes about her true passions in this bold, honest book: learning and liberating.
 Written well before the 21st-century EdTech boom, this book advises every teacher, learner, coach and reader to return to the basics.

 (tl,dr: New book out.
 Smashing.
 Costs 6 bucks.
 Get it here.)
 Today I’m a happy man – I get to share my new book with you!
 There are plenty of things I wish I could tell you about it.
 But there are two most important questions that were on my mind all day: Who is […]